helloshowup/SOW2/README.md

 Sprint Goal: To deliver a functional proof of concept that automates scraping GitHub for brand mentions, evaluating them with OpenAI, and sending a summary email with feedback links.

+Throughout this sprint, refer to the curated links in the `dev-research` folder whenever they help accomplish Sprint 2 tasks.
+These external domains have been whitelisted in the Codex environment so the agent can open them if additional context is required.

 ### Week 1: Core Feature Implementation
 Focus: OpenAI Evaluation & Email Module (Estimated 5-8 hours)